Command Line Guide

-If you haven’t, work through sections 1 and 2 in Learn Enough Command Line to be Dangerous
+- If you haven’t already, work through the Setup Tutorial and sections 1.1 to 2.4 of Learn Enough Command Line to be Dangerous

 - Test your knowledge by working through the exercises below